openholisticdevelopment/open-holistic-development/README.md

 ## License

-All files are released under the following open source licenses:
+Except quotes from books or website, all files are released under the following open source licenses:

 * [The MIT License](LICENSE)